datcvo1/TextEditor/README.md

-# TextEditor
+Documented makefile for future reference.
-Documented makefile for future reference subdir has partial implementation of calculator GUI using tkinter for practice
+Subdir has partial implementation of calculator GUI using tkinter for practice.